Nonprofit Accounting Services for Tax-Exempt Organizations

 1. Fund Accounting

 This method ensures that money allocated for a specific purpose is used accordingly.
-It divides resources into different categories or “funds,” each designated for a particular project or objective.
+It divides resources into categories, or “funds,” each designated for a particular project or objective.

 For example, donations received for building a new community center will be kept separate from funds meant for operational expenses like salaries and utilities.